Cellular-Imaging-Amsterdam-UMC/ConvertLeica-Docker/README.md

 ## Special Cases

 - **Tilescan with Negative Overlap (LIF)**: Instead of OME-TIFF, a single-image .LIF is returned
-- **Unsupported LOF/XLEF**: If conversion is not needed, the original file is returned
+- **LOF/XLEF**: If conversion is not needed, the original LOF file is returned
-- **RGB XLEF**: Converted to OME-TIFF using a dedicated RGB pipeline

 ---